-Ledger analysis: Use the blockchain explorer to calculate the velocity of money through the system.
-Analyze the transactions of top account holders to understand distribution on the network.
+Ledger analysis: Use the blockchain explorers (or better yet centralized indexers like BigQuery) to calculate the velocity of money through the system.
+Analyze the transactions of top account holders to understand distribution on the network, though statistical analysis is needed to understand if automated transactions are attempting to obscure concentrated ownership.
 As information is public, knowing when accumulation or divestments by key wallet address occur can give valuable insight into the state of the project much like analysts watching stock sales of key executives in publicly traded equities.

 Wallet testing: Download wallet and verify the technology functions as advertised.
 Transfer funds between wallets.
 Test network confirmation speed, ease of use, backups, and other key features.
 Similar to “eat your own dogfood” when vetting new startups.